kubernetes/enhancements/keps/sig-scheduling/1258-default-pod-topology-spread/README.md

 #### Feature gate

-Setting a default for `PodTopologySpread` will be guarded with the feature gate `DefaultEvenPodsSpread`.
-This feature gate will depend on `EvenPodsSpread` to also be enabled.
+Setting a default for `PodTopologySpread` will be guarded with the feature gate `DefaultPodTopologySpread`.

-#### Relationship with "DefaultPodTopologySpread" plugin
+#### Relationship with "SelectorSpread" plugin

-Note that Default `topologySpreadConstraints` has a similar effect to `DefaultPodTopologySpread` plugin (`SelectorSpreadingPriority` when using the Policy API).
+Note that Default `topologySpreadConstraints` has a similar effect to `SelectorSpread` plugin (`SelectorSpreadingPriority` when using the Policy API).
 Given that the latter is not configurable, they could return conflicting priorities, which may not be the intention of the cluster operator or workload author.
-On the other hand, a proper default for `topologySpreadConstraints` could provide the same score as `DefaultPodTopologySpread`.
+On the other hand, a proper default for `topologySpreadConstraints` can provide the same score as `SelectorSpread`.
 Thus, there's no need for the features to co-exist.

 When the feature gate is enabled:

-- K8s will set Default `topologySpreadConstraints` and remove `DefaultPodTopologySpread` from the k8s providers (`DefaultProvider` and `ClusterAutoscalerProvider`).
-The [Default](#default-constraints) will have a similar effect.
+- K8s will set Default `topologySpreadConstraints` and remove `SelectorSpread` from the k8s providers (`DefaultProvider` and `ClusterAutoscalerProvider`).
+The [Default constraints](#default-constraints) will produce a similar score.
-- When a policy is used, `SelectorSpreadingPriority` will map to `PodTopologySpread`.
-- When setting plugins in the Component Config API, plugins are added as requested.
-Since an operator is manually enabling the plugins, we assume they are aware of their intentions.
+- When setting plugins in the Component Config API, operators can specify plugins they want to enable.
+  Since this is a manual operation, if an operator decides to enable both plugins, this is respected.
+- [Beta] When using the Policy API, `SelectorSpreadingPriority` will map to `PodTopologySpread`.

 ### Risks and Mitigations